greg161616/cat-manager/README.md

 - A web server (e.g., XAMPP, WAMP, or Apache)
 - PHP 7.x or higher
 - Internet connection (to access external cat APIs)
+- place the files here on the htdocs from XAMPP
+- and run the web using hhtps://localhost/cat-manager/

 ### Installation